lnObempong/lnObempong/README.md

 🚀 I'm currently a **Front-End Web Development learner** with the [ALX Software Engineering Program](https://www.alxafrica.com/software-engineering/), where I'm building strong foundations in **HTML**, **CSS**, and **JavaScript**.

 🌱 I started my journey into software engineering because:
-> _"[I wanted to combine my passion for technology and public service to create digital solutions that serve real needs]."_
+> _"I wanted to combine my passion for technology and public service to create digital solutions that serve real needs."_

 💡 I'm especially inspired by:
-> _"[the power of open-source collaboration, the impact of civic tech, or building tools for underserved communities.]"_
+> _"the power of open-source collaboration, the impact of civic tech, or building tools for underserved communities."_

 🎯 My vision is to:
-> _"[bridge the gap between technology and governance to drive digital transformation in Africa.]"_
+> _"bridge the gap between technology and governance to drive digital transformation in Africa."_

 📌 I would love to work on:
-> _"[government web portals, data visualization tools, e-learning platforms, or apps that make public services more accessible.]"_
+> _"government web portals, data visualization tools, e-learning platforms, or apps that make public services more accessible."_

 ---